 The bit order of the transmitted data is MSB first, LSB last.
 The timing requirements are indicated in section 3.
-Every 2μs, new data is transferred into the output buffer.
-The master device connected to the MagAlpha triggers the reading by pulling CS down.
+Every $2\mu s$ a new data is transferred into the output buffer.
+The master device connected to the MagAlpha triggers the reading by pulling the CS down.
 When a falling edge of the CS signal occurs, the data remains in the output buffer until the CS signal returns to logic 1.
-When the CS is low, the master can read the data by sending clock pulses with a maximum frequency of 25MHz.
-There is no minimum frequency or timeout.
-See Figure 11 for a simple reading of 16-bit data.
+As the CS is low, the master can read the data by sending clock pulses with a maximum frequency of 25 MHz.
+There is not any minimum frequency or timeout.
+See Figure 11 for a simple reading of 16 bit data.